-On November 4, 2016, Moody's Investors Service upgraded the district's Global Scale Rating of Aa2 to Aa1 as part of the process for issuing new bonds in December 2016.
-Standard and Poor's also affirmed their AA+/Stable long-term rating and AA/Stable underlying school issuer credit rating (ICR) of the district.
-Everett School District's very high bond ratings place it among the eight highest-rated districts in the state by Moody's Investors Service (among 142 rated districts) and the six highest-rated districts by S&P Global Ratings (among 39 rated districts).
+On August 15, 2023, Moody's Investors Service downgraded the district's Global Scale Rating of Aa1 to Aa2 as part of the process for reviewing bond ratings.
+Standard and Poor's remains at AA+/Stable long-term rating and AA/Stable underlying school issuer credit rating (ICR) of the district.
+Everett School District's continues to have high bond ratings that place it among the twenty highest-rated districts in the state by Moody's Investors Service (among 142 rated districts) and the six highest-rated districts by S&P Global Ratings (among 39 rated districts).